infn-bari-school/docker-tutorial/docs/compose/concepts.md

 ### Build Dockerfile and run a multi-container application

-Images are defined in the `image` section on each service.
-Docker Compose allows to use for a service a custom image (described with a Dockerfile) that is built in run-time.
+Within the image section of each service, Docker Compose defines the image used.

+You can specify a custom image built at runtime using a Dockerfile.

-For those services the `image` keyword should be replaced with the `build` keyword.
+Replace the `image` keyword with `build` for such services.

-Following an example of an application composed of a single service whom image is build in run-time.
-The custom image consist of a `python:3` official image with additional python modules installed.
+Here's an example of a single-service application using a custom `python:3` image with additional modules.

 Folder content: